stylish-groupb-project/Stylish-Pro/week-5(by 26th Nov.)/part-1/README.md

 - What's different between var, let, const?
 What is Closure?
 - What's different between primitive type and reference type?
 - What is Event Propagation, Event Loop, PrototypeChain?
+- What is SOLID Principle in FE Development?